flurinduerst/WPSeed/README.md

   * in the theme directory run `npm install && gulp`
   * add your domain/ip to `browsersync_proxy` in `gulpfile.js`
   * you can now use gulp (run `gulp watch` in your theme directory) to compile and optimize your asset files and run browsersync
+  * you can use any TLD for local development.
+WPSeed assumes you're using `.vm` for "virtual machine".
+If you want to use a different TLD make sure to change `.vm` to your preffered TLD in `Vagrantfile`, `gulpfile.js` and `functions-wpsetup.php`.

 #### Deployment
 * when deploying your website using a deployment-environment like [deploybot](https://deploybot.com/) or [deployHQ](https://www.deployhq.com/) run